ajunior/RaspiKey/README.md

 * It is **secure**.
 As it is a hardware device, there is no software driver running on your PC that can be hacked, intercepted or compromised compared to a software solution.
 You have full access to its **source code** to review it, or even build it yourself.
 * It is based on a cut-down, readonly version of the official Raspbian Linux.
 Even though it runs an OS internally, there is no need for a shutdown process, you just unplug it when you want.
 * RaspiKey supports **Custom Keymaps**, allowing you to customise and remap keyboard keys.
-* No impact on **input latency**.
-Measurements on the Apple Wireless Keyboard on RaspiKey showed an input latency of *12 msec* (surprisingly better than certain so-called *gaming* keyboards).
+* In regards to **input latency**, measurements with the Apple Wireless Keyboard achieved an minimum input latency of about *11 msec*.
+Based on [these](https://danluu.com/keyboard-latency/) results, the latency impact of RaspiKey is negligible.

+(surprisingly better than certain so-called *gaming* keyboards).
 So this performs as good as the Apple Magic Keyboard when directly connected via USB cable (that is, without RaspiKey).
 For a relative comparison and discussion you can look [here](https://danluu.com/keyboard-latency/).

 Images